mayarom/Ex3/README.md

-# TCP Congestion Control Benchmarking Tool
+# TCP Sender and Receiver

 This is a TCP congestion control benchmarking tool that measures the performance of the `cubic` and `reno` congestion control algorithms.
 It includes a sender and a receiver that communicate over TCP, with the sender sending a large amount of data to the receiver using a specific congestion control algorithm.